Juan Guaidó: Operation Freedom

-Guaidó announced he would embark on a tour of the country beginning 16 March, to organize committees for Operación Libertad (trans.
+Guaidó announced he would embark on a tour of the country beginning 16 March to organize committees for Operación Libertad (trans.
 Operation Freedom or Operation Liberty) with the goal to claim the presidential residence, Miraflores Palace.
-From the first rally in Carabobo state, he said, "We will be in each state of Venezuela and for each state we have visited the responsibility will be yours, the leaders, the united, [to] organize ourselves in freedom commands."
 As part of the ongoing tour, he visited Petare, regarded as one of the world's largest slums, on 12 April.

 In an open assembly celebrating the anniversary of the 19 April 1810 date when the Venezuelan Independence Movement began, Guaidó offered the example that organized protests in Sudan led to the replacement of Omar al-Bashir, and called for "the greatest march" in history on 1 May, to "once and for all end this tragedy".
 Coinciding with his speech, NetBlocks stated that state-run CANTV again blocked access to social media in Venezuela.

 On 30 April, Guaidó live-streamed a video of himself beside opposition leader Leopoldo López, freed from house arrest after being imprisoned for five years, with the two flanked by members of the Venezuelan armed forces, announcing the "final phase" of Operation Freedom.
 He stated: "People of Venezuela, it is necessary that we go out together to the street, to support the democratic forces and to recover our freedom.
 Organized and together, mobilize the main military units.
 People of Caracas, all to La Carlota."
 The Associated Press reported that López "had been released from house arrest by security forces adhering to an order from Guaidó."
-Several dozen military personnel and civilians joined Juan Guaidó in his call for an uprising.
+Several dozen military personnel and civilians joined Guaidó in his call for an uprising.

 The head of the Bolivarian Intelligence Service, Manuel Cristopher Figuera, denounced the Maduro government and was dismissed from his position before going into hiding.
 Expected military defections did not happen.
 By the end of the day, one protester had died and at least 100 were injured; López was at the Spanish embassy, while 25 military personnel sought asylum in the Brazilian embassy in Caracas.
 On 1 May, Guaidó's call for the largest march in history did not materialize and his supporters were forced to retreat by security forces using tear gas.
 Guaidó acknowledged he had received insufficient military backing, and called for strikes beginning on 2 May, with the aim of a general strike later in May.

 Guaidó's support began to drop following the incident.
-In The Miami Herald, Jim Wyss wrote that the "failed military uprising and a spate of violent but fruitless demonstrations have some wondering if Guaido, and the opposition at large, have what it takes to oust Maduro."
+In the Miami Herald, Jim Wyss wrote that the "failed military uprising and a spate of violent but fruitless demonstrations have some wondering if Guaido, and the opposition at large, have what it takes to oust Maduro."